-- Globally, pelvic tuberculosis is one of the common cause of fallopian tubes damage.
+- Globally, pelvic tuberculosis is one of the common causes of fallopian tubes damage.

 Abnormal uterine tissue implantation and growth outside the uterus and develops in other locations lead to endometriosis.
 This additional tissue growth and surgical intervention for removal of this extra tissue may cause blockage of fallopian tubes and hampers fertilization by keeping away from an egg and sperm unite.

 The uterine lining also gets damaged in endometriosis and disrupt fertilized egg implantation.
-Endometriosis also damages sperm or egg and indirectly affect fertility.
+Endometriosis also damages sperm or egg and indirectly affects fertility.

 Uterine or cervical disorders

-Certain uterine or cervical disorder has a negative impact on fertility by impeding with implantation or increasing the miscarriage risk:
+Certain uterine or cervical disorder hurts fertility by impeding with implantation or increasing the miscarriage risk:

-- Uterine fibroids, which is a benign tumors looks seems like polyps can cause fallopian tubes blockage or interfere with implantation.
+- Uterine fibroids, which are benign tumors looks seems like polyps can cause fallopian tubes blockage or interfere with implantation.
 Thus, this disorder affects fertility.
 Many female infertility cases are associated with fibroids or polyps formation.

 - Uterine inflammation or scarring in endometrial tissue hampers implantation.